Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: The annealed polymer measure

-as dealing with the annealed polymer measures first will substantially simplify the required steps.
-Consequently, we begin by showing that the limiting finite-dimensional distributions of $\mu_{\beta_N,N}$ agree with the ones of a Brownian motion with diffusion matrix $\tfrac{1}{\sqrt{2}}I_2$, before we proceed to prove the same for the random measures $\pi_N^{*}\pP_{\beta_N,N}^{\w}$.
+We begin by showing that the limiting finite-dimensional distributions of $\mu_{\beta_N,N}$ agree with the ones of a Brownian motion with diffusion matrix $\tfrac{1}{\sqrt{2}}I_2$.
 In the section's second part we prove the required tightness in $C[0,1]$.
+Together with the identification of finite-dimensional distributions, this yields Proposition~\ref{prop_annealed_clt}.\\